sid4618/Typefont/README.md

 # Typefont
 Here I’m working on this algorithm that tries to recognize the font of a text in a photo.
 My goal is to obtain accurate results with the image as only input avoiding other manual processes.

-## Why
-I had just discovered the version of [Tesseract](http://tesseract.projectnaptha.com/) written in JavaScript and I noticed that he was also trying to identify the font, I wondered how to improve this process then I used Tesseract to extract the letters from the input image, I created a new system that uses the [Jimp](https://github.com/oliver-moran/jimp) image processing library to compare the extracted letters with the fonts stored in a dedicated library.

 ## Usage
 Import the compiled module then call the main function like in the following script.
 The first argument can be: a string with the path of the image, a string with the base64 data of the image, the instance of a canvas or the instance of a image.